Ezian/a-trick-a-day.github.io/collections/_posts/2022-08-09-blog-how-to-contibute.md

 comments: true
 ---

-{% include alerts/info.html content='The repository can move but it will not impact the way the contributions work.' %}

 ## Contact US

 **First**, contact the [main contributors]({{ site.data.social[0].link }}/graphs/contributors) to discuss the **topic you want to talk** about.